kayas257/DHT11-zynq/README.md

   4) Linux kernel source
 ## Hardware
 1) Connect DHT11  data pin to any pin of zynq device
-2) Create a Design in Vivado with zynw processor.
+2) Create a Design in Vivado with zynq processor.
 3) Add local repo as ip_repo folder

 ## Software